Tâmpa (Brașov): Dacian cultic site

+Brassovia fortress (13th-15th c.)

-Brașovia Citadel was one of the seven castles that provided the German name for Transylvania: Siebenbürgen.
-The building, located between the peak and the crest of Tâmpa, is presumed to have been raised in the time of the Teutonic Knights (1212–1218), or if not, was certainly fortified then.
-In 1241, several Brașov families were able to shelter themselves there from Tatar raids.
-In 1397, before the war against the Turks began, Mircea I of Wallachia placed his family safe in the citadel.
+The Brassovia (Romanian: Brașovia) fortress was one of the seven fortified cities that provided the German name for Transylvania: Siebenbürgen, 'seven fortresses'.
+The building, located between the peak and the crest of Tâmpa, is presumed to have been raised in the time of the German Knights (1212–1218), or if not, was certainly fortified during their rule.
+In 1241, several Brașov families were able to find shelter there from Tatar raids.
+In 1397, before the war against the Turks began, Mircea I of Wallachia placed his family in the citadel.
 In 1421, the people of Brașov took refuge in the citadel, threatened as they were by Sultan Murad II.
 That year, the citadel was given as surety to the sultan, as the Turks dominated the city from on high.
 Thus, the fortification became dangerous for Brașov's inhabitants and for the entire area.
-After succeeding in taking it back, with the help of John Hunyadi, the inhabitants decided to demolish it.
-Its stones were used to fortify the citadel in the valley, then just being built.
+After succeeding in taking it back with the help of John Hunyadi, the inhabitants decided to demolish it.
+Its stones were used to fortify the fortifications in the valley, at that time just being built.

+Description

-The citadel was made of stone, with a small polygonal tower on the west side, on Tâmpa's peak.
+The fortress was made of stone, with a small polygonal tower on the west side, on Tâmpa's peak.
 Along the walls were found small towers for defence.
 Within the southern walls, traces of small rooms have been discovered.
 There was also a deep well and a chapel inside.
 As the fortification was surrounded by precipices on three sides and was well-defended on its fourth, it was one of the most difficult to capture in Transylvania (indeed in all of Europe), and was in fact never occupied by force, only being handed over through treaties.
 Provisions were brought to it by people from a narrow valley called Cutun, to which it was linked by Drumul Cavalerilor (the Knights' Road).
 Around 1910, Costantin Lacea wrote that "even today the Romanian populace, especially the Costeni (inhabitants of Coastei and Costiței Streets), led by Junii Curcani ("the Young Turkeys"), go out the day after Pentecost up to the Citadel on Tâmpa, near the Cross of Cutun, and celebrate there.
 The old people tell how when they were young they used to play up in the Citadel on Tâmpa".